Read our latest case study

 Expect deposits or credit-card holds at the top end.
 Locavore NXT, Nusantara, Mozaic, Syrco BASÈ and Room4Dessert all take some form of deposit or card guarantee on bookings.
 This is normal and reasonable: small restaurants in a town the size of Ubud cannot absorb more than one or two no-shows per service without losing money on the night.
 For the operator-side view of why deposits and 72-hour cancellation windows are now the working standard, see our companion piece on reducing restaurant no-shows in Asia.

 Bars take same-day bookings most of the time.
-Night Rooster and Peggy's Brass Knuckles will usually have something on weeknights with same-day or next-day notice.
+Night Rooster will usually have something on weeknights with same-day or next-day notice.
 Friday and Saturday are tighter, so book mid-week.

 For a more detailed walkthrough of how booking and tasting menu format works in Ubud, the complete fine dining guide covers each restaurant's specific format, menu length, and what to expect at the table.
 Restaurants that work with Revasi handle deposit collection, 48/72-hour cancellation logic and SMS reconfirmation automatically, so the booking flow you see is consistent across venues.